One common problem that people run into is that their cookies end up being too flat. When this happens, it can mean one of a few different things.

-Before you figure out what you want to do with your remaining cookies, you will want to make sure that you understand what went wrong in the baking process.
-This will help you learn from your baking mistakes and allow you to make sure that your cookies come out of the oven with the right amount of volume next time.
+Before you figure out what you want to do with your remaining cookies, you’ll want to make sure that you understand what went wrong in the baking process.
+This will help you learn from your baking mistakes and allow you to make sure that they come out of the oven with the right amount of volume next time.

 As with many aspects of baking, there are plenty of reasons why your cookies might end up coming out of the oven with little to no volume.

 There is also the chance that your cookies may be too flat because the baking sheet was too hot.
-You will always want to make sure that when you are placing balls of cookie dough on the sheet to go into the oven, that the baking sheet is room temperature or colder.
-It should not be warm to the touch and it should definitely not be hot enough to affect the cookies.
+You’ll always want to make sure that when you are placing balls of cookie dough on the sheet to go into the oven, that the baking sheet is room temperature or colder.
+It shouldn’t be warm to the touch and it should definitely not be hot enough to affect the cookies.

 When you use butter that is too soft, or even completely melted butter, it will cause the cookies to spread out more on the baking sheet.
 This produces large, flat, and strangely shaped cookies.